C-43 West Basin Storage Reservoir Water Quality Component Working Group

 Link to Final C-43 WBSR Water Quality Feasibility Study Work Plan

 The Final C-43 WBSR Water Quality Feasibility Study Work Plan has been completed.
 To view the Work Plan, click on the below link:

-Parties interested in submitting a Water Issues Technology for review by the C-43 WBSR Water Quality Feasibility Study Working Group that may be suitable as a pre-treatment, in-reservoir treatment, and/or post-treatment application to the C-43 WBSR, may do so by providing your treatment proposal to C43WaterQuality@sfwmd.gov before Jan.
+Parties interested in submitting a Water Issues Technology for review by the C-43 WBSR Water Quality Feasibility Study Working Group that may be suitable as a pre-treatment, in-reservoir treatment, and/or post-treatment application to the C-43 WBSR, were able to do so by providing a treatment proposal to C43WaterQuality@sfwmd.gov before Jan.
 30, 2020.

 Link to Final C-43 WBSR Water Quality Feasibility Study Information Collection Summary Report

 The Final C-43 WBSR Water Quality Feasibility Study Information Collection Summary Report is now complete and can be viewed in the below link:

 Link to Final C-43 WBSR Water Quality Feasibility Study